 Where to Stay in Bologna

 Stay at the beautiful Al Cappello Rosso.
 On the doorstep of Piazza Maggiore, the hotel has the perfect location for your food tour, shopping and night life.
-With quirky rooms, bags or history and a great restaurant, this hotel is the perfect pick for a few days in Bologna.
+With quirky rooms, bags or history and a great restaurant, this hotel is the perfect pick for a few days in Bologna, whether you’re road tripping in Italy or flying in.

 For other Bologna hotels and places to stay, check out deals and special prices with our partner, Booking.com.